 As a therapist, I specialize in working with populations with complex issues , trauma and those who have experienced abuse.
 These issues and their pathways are unique to each individual and they deserve a specialized individual approach.
 My professional journey has led me to working with clients with complex issues and those who have experienced trauma, and my dedication is to work with adolescents and adults.
 Nevertheless, clients who encounter a variety of life’s challenges, whether it be personal, family, relational, or professional are always welcome.

-I am honored to call Oregon my home with my husband, together raising three extremely active boys, with our three dogs, a rescued cat who thinks he is a dog, George the tortoise, a bearded dragon and several chickens.
-In my free time I enjoy wake surfing, camping in our restored Airstream, gardening, mountain biking, swimming, coaching soccer, and DIYing our farmhouse.
+I am honored to call Oregon my home with my husband, together raising three extremely active boys, with our three dogs, our rescue cat, George the tortoise, two rescued horses and several chickens.
+In my free time I enjoy wake surfing, camping, gardening, mountain biking, swimming, watching my kids sports, and DIYing our farmhouse.